edwinstoddart/MassConverterConsole/README.md

 # Mass Converter Console Edition

-## Table of contents:
-Introduction
-Technologies
-Launch
-Scope of functionalities
-Examples of use
-Project status
-Sources
-Other information

 ## Introduction
 This is a simple console application for converting weight between the Imperial and Metric systems of measurement.
 It uses Unit Testing as living documentation for the program.